 The Complainant considers the disputed domain name to be confusingly similar to a trademark in which it has rights.
 The Complainant claims that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
 According to the Complainant, the Respondent is not commonly known by the disputed domain name, is not affiliated with the Complainant and has not been authorized to register or use the disputed domain name or the Complainant's mark.
-The Complainant claims that the absence of any use of the disputed domain name demonstrates a lack of legitimate interests in the disputed domain name.
-Finally, the Complainant considers that the disputed domain name was registered and is being used in bad faith.
-The Complainant contends that the Respondent knew of the existence of the Complainant's trademark when registering the disputed domain name, and could not ignore the Complainant.
+The Complainant claims that the disputed domain name or the Complainant's mark.
+The Complainant claims that the disputed domain name was registered and is being used in bad faith.
+The Complainant contends that given the distinctiveness of the Complainant's trademark and reputation, it is reasonable to infer that the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark.
 The Complainant further claims that it is not possible to conceive of any plausible actual or contemplated active use of the domain name by the Respondent that would not be illegitimate, such as by being a passing off, an infringement of consumer protection legislation, or an infringement of the Complainant's rights under trademark law.